stutzsolucoes/taffyGroup/README.md

 This extension method will return an array that contains group results.

-Each group result have properties below:
+Each group result have below properties:

 - group : An array contains values of「GROUP BY」columns.
 - result : An array contains records that match「group」property.